 We begin to look tired, our skin isn’t as radiant due to lack of blood circulation and disrupted sleep, our shoulders tense, we get headaches, it just isn’t fun.

 I feel tired just typing about it all!
 Chronic, long term stress, really is debilitating and it’s no wonder that stress is a silent killer, over time it can contribute to cardiac problems and chronic illness, as well as having an effect on our overall health, mental health and wellbeing.

-There is lots that can be done to counteract the effects of stress and it starts with having a regular (daily) practice of relaxation.
+There are lots that can be done to counteract the effects of stress and it starts with having a regular (daily) practise of relaxation.
 This isn’t as time-consuming as it sounds, even between 5-10 minutes of deep breathing or listening to soothing music will help to lower your heart rate, improve your sleep and support you in managing stress.

 The key is to find something soothing that you enjoy and commit to a daily practice.
 Up to 10 minutes initially if that's really all you can fit in.
 Aim to gradually increase this over time.
 Your reward is feeling better, less stress, less tired and more in control.
 Sadly, we could probably work, do housework or other chores for 24 hours a day and the list would never end, it's time to say enough and put your wellbeing at the top of the priority list.